regal/regal/docs/overview/events.md

 ## The `on` Function

-Although that's a perfectly valid use of an `EventFunction`, **Regal** offers a function called `on` that wraps your events with some useful metadata.
+Although that's a perfectly valid use of an `EventFunction`, **Regal** offers a function called `on` that wraps your events with some useful metadata and make executing multiple events easier.

 ```ts
 on(eventName: string, eventFunc: EventFunction): EventFunction;